AyeCode/uwp-social/readme.txt

 2. WP Login (brand icons removed in screenshots due to WP rules).

 == Changelog ==

+= 1.3.19 =
+* Update readme file for tested up to version 5.9

 = 1.3.18 =
 * Setting for user moderation in social login - ADDED